 - Steven Universe: "Three Gems and a Baby" shows that Ruby and Sapphire have their connection so perfected that this is all they need to do to return to Garnet form after briefly unfusing.

 - Milo Murphy's Law has one between Milo and his mom, Brigette, at the end of "Worked Day."

 - In the second episode of The Pirates of Dark Water, the Lugg Brothers excitedly headbutt each other.

 - Cats might rub their heads together with each other or their owners, partially because they have scent glands in various places on their heads.
 Thus, the cat is marking their territory (because they like you, bear in mind, which is why they do this many times in a row, usually while purring).note

 - Emperor penguins.
 They are cute birds.

-- The real Wesley Willis was fond of this, with both male and female fans.
+- The real Wesley Willis was fond of this, with both male and female fans, to the point where towards the end of his life he had a noticeable scar on his forehead from doing it so many times.
 Rock over London; rock on, Chicago.

 - Try dating somebody with glandular fever, or another disease spread by saliva.
 This becomes a hell of a tool.

 - When you want to show affection to a relative (or someone you're not romantically interested in), this is very useful.

 - Also useful when dating someone with a greater oral sensitivity than the average person who finds kissing to be Sensory Overload.
 Even those whose senses are not overloaded may appreciate their date "dialing it down" while still making their affection known.